 Plans for the restaurant proceed smoothly until Sandrine discovers a shady newspaper operation next-door that leads her to a sinister magnate manipulating the Parisian news outlets.

-Pascale Pujol grew up in Perpignan and lives in Paris.
-She worked as a journalist for over ten years and is now an economic and financial consultant and analyst.
+Pascale Pujol grew up in Perpignan and now lives in Paris.
 Little Culinary Triumphs is her first novel.